In this article

 Week 3: Add a second workflow.
 Build on what you learned.

-Let me be honest about what to expect:
+Let me be straight about what to expect:

 Upfront investment: